 According to Consumer Reports, they put their experts in the labs and their investigative reporters to work to see which products can make your life easier, which fail at their basic function, and which may leave you vulnerable.
 Our picks and pans are based on months of testing, and analysis of benefits, payback time, up-front and ongoing costs, and other concerns.
 Here are our findings:

 Your Wi-Fi network is vulnerable.
 Even if the security settings on your home’s router limit access to devices you’ve authorized, you need to be just as careful about the security settings of each device you add to the network, whether it’s a whole-house suite of products controlling lighting, security, and smoke/CO alarms, or just an Internet-enabled fork.
-Otherwise the device could allow hackers-and whomever they sell your data to-access to other connected products in your home, such as the computers on your home network.
+Using a VPN to encrypt your data as it is sent between devices is a must as well, and you can find several ones to pick from on the always vpn website.
+Firewalls are another protection software that could prevent unauthorised access to your network.
+If you don’t try any of these security solutions then the device could allow hackers (and whomever they sell your data) access to your sensitive data as well as other connected products in your home, such as the computers on your home network.
 In one cyber attack, about 100,000 products, such as routers, TVs, and at least one connected refrigerator, sent out more than 750,000 phishing e-mails over two weeks, according to security consulting firm Proofpoint.
 The blame: weaknesses in their basic protections or setup.
 Proofpoint would not disclose the model of refrigerator, suspecting the user hadn’t changed the default password, but not every smart device is even designed for high security.

 Privacy can be a problem.
 An unconnected “dumb” gadget shares no information that you might prefer to keep to yourself, such as when your home is empty.
 But a smart thermostat might be less discreet, alerting hackers when it’s in vacation mode.
 Or the history log of a smart-lock app might let thieves learn when you usually get home from work without having to stake out your house.
 Home Automation, Remote, Wireless